shelleydan/BIT107-A2/README.md

 *  Some errors producing the volcano plots with ggplot2 will be printed into the console - this is only due to the sheer volume of points to plot - the volcano plots will plot despite this.
 * The Moanin model will express that the fit of the spline is outside of the area - the area is maximised to balance resolution of the other genes, this is unfortunate but avoids sacrificing any other information.
 * If you attempt to run `6.2_SUPPLEMENTARY_Profile_Analysis.R` be aware that at 4hrs for downregulated DEGs, and at 12hrs upregulated DEGs there are no significant pathways for REACTOME analysis - therefore this will flag an error and not work.

+If using the RMarkdown method found in `0_RMarkdown_Method`, none of this errors appear and the markdown is rendered.

 <h2>Referances</h2>